 I built my first guitar in 2001.
-As I look back at nearly two decades of building and restoration work, I am delighted to know that despite the years, and many thousands of hours at the bench, my enthusiasm for guitars has only deepened!
+As I look back at the past two decades of building and restoration work, I am delighted to know that despite the years, and many thousands of hours at the bench, my enthusiasm for guitars has only deepened!
 In many ways, I am continuing my original quest for the most sonorous and beautiful guitar in the world!
 Every day, I get a little closer, knowing that guitar-making, in the end, is a life-long journey, not a destination.

 I live in Portland, Oregon, which is in the Pacific Northwest of the United States.
 However, let’s go back to the beginning.